CanZion Group LP: CanZion Editora

 CanZion Editora, a music publishing entity, responsible for the administration of copyright.
 It is responsible for managing author, distribution, and performer royalties.
 The artists who have their intellectual works managed by CanZion are Marcos Witt, Harold & Elena, the Montreal Band, Esperanza de Vida, among others.

 CanZion Events

 The CanZion division that organizes concerts and presentations throughout America, was called CanZion Eventos, who were in charge of the logistical details of said events with the label's artists, such as Marcos Witt, Daniel Calveti, Alex Campos, among others.
 One of the most important events held by the group is the Congreso Adoradores.

 Instituto CanZion

 Instituto Canzion, founded in 1994, is a school that prepares worship leaders and music ministers, present today in 23 nations of the world.
 Its initial name was CCDMAC (Centro de Capacitación y Dinámicas Musicales, A.C.).
 Currently, it has offices in Colombia, Argentina, Mexico, Venezuela, and the United States.
 For various courses, the artists of the label have been the content speakers.
 As a complement to this segment, LIDERE and Director of Praise worked at the beginning.

-Creative Director (formerly directordealabanza.com)

-He began his work in January 2006 with the vision and goal of providing through the Internet multiple tools for worship directors, as well as all those who make up the worship groups: singers, musicians, sound engineers, etc., publishing hundreds of charts and ciphers, as well as numerous educational videos and countless articles on topics relevant to musicians, all valuable materials in support of the work that worship groups as a whole carry out within the church.

-It was developed by Coalo Zamorano, who focused on establishing the site and the name within the Spanish-speaking Christian community.
-Subsequently, Esteban Vázquez, then Director General of the CanZion Institute, took over the work thus initiated, and the administration of the site itself has since been in the hands of Gherman Sánchez, officially in charge since 2008 (although he has been involved in the work since 2007) who constantly nourishes its content with new information and new tools from Houston, Texas, assisted at the time by Israel Luna, from Mexico, and Pablo Jiménez, from Costa Rica.

-CanZion Virtual Classroom

-Department of live courses on the Internet of Instituto Canzion Online, to meet the need to impart practical, professional, current and relevant teachings in different areas of the Christian sphere through the Internet.
-Approximately 20,000 people have taken one of the four above courses since the CanZion Virtual Classroom began in November 2010.